Raymond-Porrata/azure-activedirectory-library-for-dotnet/README.md

 - The latest stable release is [2.18.206251556](https://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/).
 -
-- The next version of the library in prerelease form is also avialable on the NuGet gallery.
+- The next version of the library in prerelease form is also available on the NuGet gallery.
 -
 ## Samples and Documentation